KemmieKemy/Estimating-Probabilities/ReadMe.md

-# Estimating Probabilities
+# Estimating Probabilities <br>
-## This contains solutions to some probability problems in the Dataquest Course - https://www.dataquest.io/blog/learn-statistics-probability-data-science-course/
+This contains solutions to some probability problems in the [Dataquest Course](https://www.dataquest.io/blog/learn-statistics-probability-data-science-course/)
 ## The Course Outline includes;
 1. Empirical Probability
 2. Probability as Relative Frequency